Cartoon Wars Part I: Reception

 Eric Goldman of IGN gave the episode a 7.0 out of 10, praising the depiction of Family Guy and the cliffhanger ending.
 In an article a part of a series analyzing television episodes that "exemplify the spirit of [their] time and the properties that make television a unique medium", The A.V.
 Club's Noel Murray praised the episode, citing it and "Cartoon Wars Part II" as a good example of Parker and Stone's ability to satirize various forms of media and still be able to write quality episodes despite a large amount of controversy.
 Seth MacFarlane, creator of Family Guy, called the episode "funny and accurate."

 Home media

-"Cartoon Wars Part I", along with the fourteen other episodes from South Park's tenth season, was released on a three-disc DVD set in the United States on August 21, 2007.
+"Cartoon Wars Part I", along with the thirteen other episodes from South Park's tenth season, was released on a three-disc DVD set in the United States on August 21, 2007.
 The set includes brief audio commentaries by series co-creators Trey Parker and Matt Stone for each episode.
 "Cartoon Wars Part I" was also released as part of The Cult of Cartman, a 2008 DVD compilation of Cartman-centric episodes.